Almere has two international schools: a primary school (IPSA) and a secondary school (ISA).

 Bilingual secondary education

 OSG De Meergronden offers bilingual education (TTO).
 The program begins in year 1 and lasts until the Dutch exams.
 Choosing this program means the students receive extra English lessons and, in the lower forms, you will be taught in English half of the time.
+This means that complete subjects as History or Biology are taught in English and others in Dutch.
+This all leads to an IB English certificate or for the VMBO learners an Anglia certificate.
 Next to language lessons, students look at national and international issues from different perspectives and become true global citizens.

 The Taalcentrum Almere (Language School Almere) is a school for pupils aged 4 to 18 years who do not speak or understand the Dutch language.
 These students can be newcomers, such as children who are new to the country, or perhaps children born in the Netherlands not raised with Dutch skills.
 The Taalcentrum helps these pupils to reach the appropriate level of Dutch so that they can succeed in regular education.
 As soon as they reach the desired level, they continue their education at a regular Dutch school.